 Covent Garden Nuns

 From the 16th to the 18th centuries, there was a rampant sex trade in London.
-Centred on the theatres around Covent Garden, hundreds of prostitutes plied their trade giving the bacterium Treponema pallidum ample opportunities to colonize new hosts.
+Centred on the theatres around Covent Garden, hundreds of prostitutes sold their services giving the bacterium Treponema pallidum ample opportunities to colonize new hosts.

 The women were often referred to euphemistically as “Covent Garden Nuns,” and their customers were mostly from the upper classes, the only level of society that could afford to buy theatre tickets and sex.

 Theatre-goers might consult a publication entitled the List of Covent Garden Ladies.
 Published annually from 1760 to 1793, it provided reviews of the upper echelon members of the sisterhood as one might review restaurants today.
 Another publication of a similar nature was called The Covent Garden Magazine or Amorous Repository.
 In a subtitle it informed purchasers that it was “calculated solely for the entertainment of the polite world and the Finishing of a Young Gentleman’s Education.”